ivangrana/MEVN-Management-App/server/README.md

-Certainly!
-Here is a basic markdown documentation template for your app:

-# App Documentation
+# API RESTful documentation

 ## Overview

 This documentation provides an overview of the components and functionalities of the app.
 The app is built using Node.js, Express.js, and MongoDB with Mongoose for data modeling.
+Using MVC as design pattern.

 ## Table of Contents